-To identify the market-specific investments to be reimbursed when entering into an agency agreement with one of its independent distributors that is already active on the relevant market, the principal should consider the hypothetical situation of an agent that is not yet active in the relevant market in order to assess which
+To identify the market-specific investments to be reimbursed when entering into an agency agreement with one of its independent distributors that is already active on the relevant market, the principal should consider the hypothetical situation of an agent that is not yet active in the relevant market in order to assess which investments are relevant to the type of activity for which the agent is appointed.
+The principal would have to cover market-specific investments that are required in order to operate in the relevant market, including where those investments also concern differentiated products distributed outside the scope of the agency agreement but are not exclusively related to the sale of such differentiated products.
+The only case in which the principal would not have to cover market-specific investments on the relevant market would be when those investments relate exclusively to the sale of differentiated products that are not sold under the agency agreement, but are distributed independently.
+This is because the agent would incur all market-specific costs to operate on the market, but would not incur the market-specific costs that relate exclusively to the sale of the differentiated products if it did not also act as an independent distributor for those products (provided that the agent can operate on the relevant market without selling the differentiated products in question).
+To the extent that the relevant investments (for example, investments in activity- specific equipment) have already been depreciated, the reimbursement may be adjusted proportionately.
+Similarly, the reimbursement may also be adjusted if the market-specific investments made by the independent

-26 Judgment of the Court of 16 December 1975, Coöperatieve Vereniging "Suiker Unie" UA and others v Commission of the European Communities, Joined cases 40 to 48, 50, 54 to 56, 111, 113 and 114-73., ECLI:EU:C:1975:174 paragraphs 537-557.
+42 See judgment of 16 December 1975, ‘Suiker Unie’ v Commission, Joined cases 40 to 48, 50, 54 to 56, 111, 113 and 114/73, EU:C:1975:174., paragraphs 537 to 557.

-27 Judgment of the Court of First Instance (Fifth Chamber) of 15 September 2005, DaimlerChrysler AG v Commission of the European Communities, Case T-325/01, ECLI:EU:T:2005:322, paragraphs 100 and 113.
+43 See Case T-325/01 - DaimlerChrysler v Commission, paragraphs 100 and 113.

-investments are relevant to the type of activity for which the agent is appointed.
-The only market-specific investments that the principal would not have to cover would be those that relate exclusively to the sale of differentiated products in the same product market that are not sold under the agency agreement but are distributed independently, by contrast to market-specific investments needed to operate in the relevant product market, which the principal would have to cover in all cases.
-This is because the agent would not incur the market-specific costs corresponding to the differentiated products if it did not also act as an independent distributor for those products in addition to the products it distributes as an agent, provided that it can operate on the relevant market without selling the former.
-To the extent that the relevant investments have already been depreciated (e.g. investments in activity- specific furniture), the reimbursement may be adjusted proportionately.
+distributor significantly exceed the market-specific investments that are necessary for an agent to start operating on the relevant market, as a result of its activity as independent distributor.

-Example of how the costs can be allocated in case of a distributor that also acts as agent for certain products for the same supplier.
+Example of how costs can be allocated in the case of a distributor that also acts as agent for certain products for the same supplier.

-An independent distributor sells products A, B and C. Products A and B belong to the same product market, which comprises differentiated products presenting objectively different characteristics.
+Products A, B and C are generally sold by the same distributor(s).
+Products A and B belong to the same product and geographic market, but are differentiated and present objectively different characteristics.
 Product C belongs to a different product market.

-A supplier of product B generally distributes its products using independent distributors.
-However, for the distribution of a particular type of the same product, namely product A which features a new functionality, it wishes to use an agency agreement, which it offers to its existing independent distributors in the same product market without de iure or de facto requiring them to enter into this agreement.
+A supplier that generally distributes its products using independent distributors wishes to use an agency agreement for the distribution of its product A, which features a new functionality.
+It offers this agency agreement to its independent distributors (for product B) already operating in the same product and geographic market, without legally or factually requiring them to enter into this agreement.